satorix/satorix-passenger-buildpack/README.md

 https://github.com/satorix/satorix-passenger-buildpack
 ```

-Place your application buildpack at the end for proper detection.
+Place your application buildpack as the last entry for proper detection.

 Configuration
 -------------